A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 \subsection{Security Considerations}

 As a new processing paradigm, PIM introduces new security considerations related to its integration in real-world computing systems.
 First, there is a need to provide security guarantees in systems with PIM capabilities so that applications that offload code can execute securely in PIM computation units.
-Naively providing access to PIM computation units for all concurrently-executing applications may lead to potentially unforeseen data leakage and other issues.
+Naively providing access to PIM computation units for all concurrently-executing applications may lead to potentially unforeseen \omv{information} leakage \omv{(e.g., see our recent work that provides an example of amplified \omvi{information} leakage in PIM~\cite{kanellopoulos2024amplifying})} and other \omv{confidentiality and integrity} issues.
 Second, the ability to perform computation inside or near memory using PIM can enable the opportunity to specialize such computation mechanisms to enhance system security (as briefly discussed in Section~\ref{sec:puf-trng}).
 We cover each of these topics briefly but envision many future ideas related to them in future PIM research and designs.

 First, PIM computation units should provide at least as good security primitives as processor-centric computation units of today.
 This means that there should at least be isolation between concurrently-executing processes on PIM computation units and access control to PIM resources (both data storage and computation units) should be securely managed.
-Partitioning of computation units, as done in ~\cite{hajinazar2020virtual}, can enable isolation.
+Partitioning of \omv{memory across computation units}, as done \omv{for example} in ~\omvi{\cite{hajinazar2020virtual,muralidhara2011reducing}}, can enable isolation.
 We believe new approaches to virtualization and cross-layer design that provide extensive hardware management capabilities in the memory controllers, such as the Virtual Block Interface (VBI)~\cite{hajinazar2020virtual} or Expressive Memory~\cite{vijaykumar2018xmem,vijaykumar2018locality} can not only make PIM security mechanisms easier and more effective to implement but can provide much more enhanced PIM security mechanisms than existing systems.